deadsnakes/python3.10-jammy/Doc/library/logging.rst

    Logs a message with level *level* on the root logger.
 The other arguments are interpreted as for :func:`debug`.

-   .. note:: The above module-level convenience functions, which delegate to the
-      root logger, call :func:`basicConfig` to ensure that at least one handler is available.
-Because of this, they should *not* be used in threads, in versions of Python earlier than 2.7.1 and 3.2, unless at least one handler has been added to the root logger *before* the threads are started.
-In earlier versions of Python, due to a thread safety shortcoming in :func:`basicConfig`, this can (under rare circumstances) lead to handlers being added multiple times to the root logger, which can in turn lead to multiple messages for the same event.

 .. function:: disable(level=CRITICAL)